|

 from now if the owners of a puppy return a sick dog to you.

-find themselves unable to care for their pets.
+Sometimes people with the best intentions fall into situations where they find themselves unable to care for their pets.
 Get out your visa card...

 -